Normalisation of Narcissistic Behaviour

 - Instilling in his victims the narcissist’s unwanted qualities.
 In tandem with misappropriating the good stuff in you, is attempting to attribute his self-hatred and other features that belong to the narcissist into his victims.
 I ended up with a destructive level of self-loathing and anger that had a detrimental effect upon me for years after it was all over.

-- Continually using a narrative that suggests that the narcissist is superior, better, or cleverer.
-This was continuously done with victims in subtle and crude ways and had the effect of him putting others down whilst always trying to outdo them in some way.
+- Continually using a narrative that suggests that the narcissist is superior, better, or cleverer than others.
+In my example this was continuously done with victims in subtle and crude ways and had the effect of him putting others down whilst always trying to outdo them in some way.
 On each occasion the effect on victims is very similar to that of passive aggression.

 - Having an energetic draining effect upon victims.
 The parasitic features of narcissists result in their victims feeling drained, exhausted or ‘tired but wired’.
 This makes perfect sense when you consider that narcissists tend to live, not by creative energy in themselves, but by mimickry and taking credit for the creative energies of others.
 I call this the ‘black hole effect’ as the narcissistic individual maintains an audience in his orbit whilst draining targeted individuals of their energy, sense of self and self-worth.

-In Part 2 I’ll discuss the all-important process of recovering yourself from the toxic behaviours you may have tolerated in relationship with a narcissist.
-In short, however, the best form of protection is complete disengagement from them as soon as possible.
+In Part 2 I’ll discuss the all-important process of recovering yourself from the toxic behaviours you may have tolerated in relationship with a narcissist and the formation of new, effective boundaries against such behaviours.
+In short, however, the best form of boundary and protection from malignant, unchanging individuals is complete disengagement from them as soon as possible.
 In workplaces, bringing such people to account via grievance procedures and other legalistic mechanisms can be a very arduous undertaking, particularly in environments where they may have influence and enjoy protection and support from their cohorts and superiors.

 Photo credit: Sachin C Nair